KomMonitor/data-management/README.md

 #### JAR / WAR File
 ##### JAR
 As a Spring Boot application the typical build format is a single runnable <b>JAR</b>, which is also set as project default.
 Simply run the command `mvn clean install` or `mvn clean package` to create the runnable JAR file within the <b>target</b> folder.
+To run the JAR locally, simply call `start java -Dfile.encoding=utf-8 -jar kommonitor-data-management-api-1.0.0.jar` from the target directory of the project, which will serve the application at `localhost:<PORT>` (i.e. `localhost:8085` per default).
+In a browser call  ``localhost:<PORT>/swagger-ui.html`` to inspect the REST API.

 ##### WAR
 However, you might need to create a WAR archive in some scenarios.
 To create a WAR archive, following the [Baeldung Guide](https://www.baeldung.com/spring-boot-war-tomcat-deploy), you must adjust the associated settings in `pom.xml` file: